ashok5141/Application-Security-Cheatsheet/AppSec-Cheatsheet.md

 - NoSQL databases store and retrive data in a format other then traditional SQL relational tables.
 They use a wide range of query languages instead of a universal standard like SQL, and have fewer relational constraints.
     - Uses custom query language or a common language like XML or JSOM.

+#### Types of NoSQL Injection
+- There are 2 different types of NoSQL injection:
+    - **Syntax injection** - It will similar to the traditional SQL Injection first break the SQL SYNTAX, the but here is NoSQL statements databases use a range of query languages, types of query syntax and different data structures.
+    - **Operator Injection** - It occures when you can use NoSQL query operators to manipulate queries.

 #### NoSQL database models
 - There is a wide verity of NoSQL databases.
 In order to detect vulnerabilities in a No SQL database, it helps to inderstand the model framework and language:
     - Some coomon types of NoSQL databases include: